MarieHouillon/FACILE-RS-actions/docs/tutorials/01_automatic_cff_generation.md

 ## Create a metadata file in the CodeMeta format

-In order to use the openCARP-CI pipeline, you need to maintain a [CodeMeta](https://codemeta.github.io/) metadata file `codemeta.json` for your software project.
+In order to use the FACILE-RS pipeline, you need to maintain a [CodeMeta](https://codemeta.github.io/) metadata file `codemeta.json` for your software project.

 For generating this file, you can use for example [the CodeMeta generator](https://codemeta.github.io/codemeta-generator/).